Configure NAT for threat defense

 Decide what kinds of rules you need.

 You can create dynamic NAT, dynamic PAT, static NAT, and identity NAT rules.
-For an overview, see NAT Types.
+For an overview, refer to NAT types.

 Step 4